 Version Effective date Created/reviewed by Reason for review/comment 1 1 April 2020 Initial version (Health and Safety) 2 2 November 2021 Director People and Culture Replaces Health and Safety Policy.
-Simplify the clear policy requirements for W&S at Te Pūkenga, recognising further procedure and policy development over the course of the past year; thereby, no longer needing such a comprehensive 'one' policy.
-3 5 April 2023 Wellbeing and Safety Director Shift towards a principles-based national policy that encompasses wide range of Te Pūkenga people, places and activities.
+Simplify the clear policy requirements for W&S at Te Pūkenga, recognising further procedure and policy development over the course of the past year; thereby, no longer needing such a comprehensive 'one' policy 3 5 April 2023 Wellbeing and Safety Director Shift towards a principles-based, national policy that encompasses the wide range of Te Pūkenga people, places and activities.
+4 6 November 2024 Wellbeing and Safety Director Minor changes to 2.1 d) and k)

-&lt;sup>1 The term 'kaimahi' is consistent with the meaning of worker in the Health and Safety at Work Act 2015, s 19, in that it encompasses employees, contractors and sub-contractors, apprentices and trainees, volunteer workers, people on work experience, and so on.
+1 The term 'kaimahi' is consistent with the meaning of worker in the Health and Safety at Work Act 2015, s 19, in that it encompasses employees, contractors and sub-contractors, apprentices and trainees, volunteer workers, people on work experience, and so on.

-&lt;sup>2 The places and activities referred to in this document are those where Te Pūkenga exercises a degree of influence and control as a PCBU (Person Conducting a Business or Undertaking).
+2 The places and activities referred to in this document are those where Te Pūkenga exercises a degree of influence and control as a PCBU (Person Conducting a Business or Undertaking).